top of page

 Generally speaking, the age is not as relevant as the weight.
 At the very least, they have to be over 2lbs.

-How many animals do you think the clinic has spayed, neutered or helped?
+How many animals do you believe the clinic has spayed, neutered, or assisted?

 bottom of page